 Chicago Bankruptcy in Divorce Attorneys

 Financial difficulties can take a heavy toll on a marriage.
 In some cases, the strain becomes too much for the spouses to bear, leading to an unsecure financial future and a bitter relationship.
-If you are facing the joint challenges of bankruptcy and divorce, you are likely feeling completely lost.
+If you are facing the joint challenges of bankruptcy and divorce in Chicago, you are likely feeling completely lost.
 Both divorce and bankruptcy require a great deal of emotional energy, on top of legal and financial know-how.
 Each can on their own leave your life in tatters, and both together can make a difficult situation seem even worse.

 That is why Nottage and Ward, LLP is so dedicated to helping our clients fight for what is rightfully theirs.
 While we cannot completely fix an immensely difficult situation, we can at least provide you with guidance and support.
 Our Chicago divorce lawyers have experience dealing with bankruptcy law and can help you untangle the complex issues involved in filing for bankruptcy during a divorce.
 Divorce changes the bankruptcy playing field.
 You need the assistance of an attorney who won't back down and understands both divorce and bankruptcy issues.
 For strong family law assistance, call our firm at (312) 332-2915.
 We are ready to help.